diegopacheco/tech-resources/presentation-hero.md

  * Talk about things you did not run a poc or some experiment or have experience with in production
  * Have a lot of text and just read all time
  * Have a white background with or poor color scheme.
- * Splash code from IDE, dont show code without syntax highlight
+ * Splash code in text, dont show code without syntax highlight
  * Do no sufer in silence, ask for help

 ## 1. What you should always do: